brianwilsongh/wilsontheory.github.io/_posts/2018-08-05-json-versus-protobuf.markdown

 But the conclusion for this very specific setup is pretty simple.
 It appears that Protobuf is better, at least in terms of runtime performance.
 But here are some reasons it might not be worth it to utilize this technology in a production codebase:

-* your API services are fast enough
-* the bottleneck to the performance of your APIs lies elsewhere in the code
+* your API services are fast enough or the bottleneck to the performance of your APIs lies elsewhere in the code
 * you or your team don't have the capacity to switch
 * you have automated components of your system that utilize JSON format
 * you have JSON validation that would be difficult to refactor